FNScence/CSAFAP-config-package/README.md

 	- Fixed mouse2 not working for non-ticker users
 	- Fixed/added a few Overpass practice mode line-ups

+- ***New with version 3.8:***
+ 	- Re-added standalone desubtick binds for WASD and jumping
+    - Fixed Linux loading issues (changed paths to all lower case)

 ## FAQ (Frequently asked Questions):

 - Q1: Is this allowed on MM, PREMIER?